Football clubs

 1929

-There are records of Lunsford Athletic playing at Harley Shute; the side never played competitive football and only lasted one season.
+Lunsford Athletic are recorded as having played at Harley Shute.
+The side never entered competitive football and lasted for only one season.

 Maidstone Bus Company